-Measuring Environmental Results
+Environmental Progress and Results

 Discuss your plan and mechanism to track, measure, and evaluate progress in achieving expected project outputs, overall project results, and eventual project outcomes.
 (Definitions of outputs and outcomes are provided in Section I.D.)

 PROGRAMMATIC CAPABILITY AND PAST PERFORMANCE